 The Blockchain, being the most talked-about subject in Ethereum and other cryptocurrencies like Bitcoin, is nothing more than a distributed database.
 It has data records, is growing continuously and also is protected against any form of revision and tampering, even from its own operators.
 A blockchain, unlike traditional server architecture, does not go down if a single node is compromised or goes offline.
 The user data is pseudonomyous as generally no identity verification is required to use blockchain technology.
 Apps running on a blockchain can remain decentralized and therefore free from the control and censorship of governments or corporations, working just as the Internet was originally conceived, before the current era of Big Tech dominance.

 The Ethereum wallet acts as a gateway for “Dapps,” or Decentralized Applications which run on the Ethereum Blockchain.
 An Ethereum wallet holds ether (ETH) which is the currency of Ethereum needed to access the blockchain’s functions.
-An Ethereum wallet can also store the currencies of any other crypto-assets that are built on Ethereum, such as ICO or DeFi tokens, Ethereum-based stablecoins, Dapp coins, and so on.
-Smart contracts can also be written and deployed using the Ethereum wallet.

 What is Ethereum capable of?